froocpu/bld_db/cube/README.md

 DF -> UF -> UB
 ```

-If we use the other sticker as a reference, we have three more potential algs:
+If we use the other sticker as a reference, we have three more potential 3-cycles:

 ```
 FU -> BU -> FD // or